davidmalawey/openLab/tour.md

 - ![openbox bit organizer](img/img_bitsBox1.jpg)

 ## Power
 Four basic adapters have been designed for customizing power delivery to 18v DC power tools.
-They each have been published in various youtube shorts and they are made for four functions:
+They each have been published in various youtube shorts and they are made for four functions, listed below with CAD models linked:

-1) Access power from a battery
+1) Access power from a battery ► [battery terminal](https://grabcad.com/library/terminal-6)
-2) Deliver power to a tool
+2) Deliver power to a tool ► [battery dummy](https://grabcad.com/library/dummy-battery-1)
-3) Affix a battery where desired
+3) Affix a battery where desired ► [battery Rack](https://grabcad.com/library/batteryrack-1)
-4) Affix a tool where desired
+4) Affix a tool where desired ► [battery Jig](https://grabcad.com/library/batteryjig-1)

 - ![batteryMods overview](img/img_batteryMods1.jpg)
 - ![battery mods examples](img/img_batteryMods2.jpg)